lukestephenson/monix-adventures/README.md

 Run them with `sbt "testOnly *.TaskAventuresSpec"`.
 Tests can also be run in the IDE.

-## Adventure 2: Aysnchrony with Monix Task
+## Adventure 2: Aysnchrony with Monix Observable
 The aim is:

 1. Gain practice/confidence in working with Monix Observable.